Red gram, Pigeonpea

 Hot water treatment of seeds is possible.
 The application of neem oil extracts are also effective in reducing the severity of the disease (higher pod and seed numbers, healthier pods, higher weight).

 Always consider an integrated approach with preventive measures along with biological treatments if available.
-If treatment with fungicides is needed, apply products containing benomyl, carbendazim or mancozeb.
-Application of carbendazim at first appearance of disease followed by spraying with hexaconazole reduces pod infection and enhances seed quality.
+If treatment with fungicides is needed, apply products containing mancozeb.
+Application at first appearance of disease followed by spraying with another fungicide reduces pod infection and enhances seed quality.